benhur07b/data-literacy-101/pages/free-and-open-source-tools/data-analysis-and-presentation-tools.md

 ### What is it?
 - LibreOffice Calc is the spreadsheet application of the free and open source office suite LibreOffice.
-- It is a modern spreadsheet application with features are as good as, if not better, than those of proprietary alternatives.
+- It is a modern spreadsheet application with features that are as good as, if not better, than those of proprietary alternatives.

 ### Where do I find it?
 - [https://www.libreoffice.org/](https://www.libreoffice.org/)